-The extent that helmets have developed in the past two decades is astonishing in terms of weight and ventilation, but also the range.
-There is a huge number of full-face helmets out on the market these days, but still, it is hard to find the right one for your riding style.
+The extent that helmets have developed in the past two decades is astonishing in terms of weight and ventilation, but also the range of helmets on the market.
+We’ve listed the top full-face helmets that won’t leave you dripping in sweat after each ride!

 Top Three Best Ventilated Mountain Bike Helmets